kevintruong/til/C-Programming,-Part-5:-Debugging.md

 # Valgrind

-Valgrind is a suite of tools designed to provide debugging and profiling tools to make your programs more correct and detect some runtime issues ,the most used of these tools is Memcheck,it can detect many memory-related errors that are common in C and C++ programs and that can lead to crashes and unpredictable behaviour (unfreed memory buffers for example ).
+Valgrind is a suite of tools designed to provide debugging and profiling tools to make your programs more correct and detect some runtime issues.
+The most used of these tools is Memcheck, which can detect many memory-related errors that are common in C and C++ programs and that can lead to crashes and unpredictable behaviour (for example, unfreed memory buffers).

-To run Valgrind on your program :
+To run Valgrind on your program:

 ```
 valgrind --leak-check=yes myprogram arg1 arg2